fieldtrip/website/development/dashboard.md

 If you suspect that there is an problem with the FieldTrip code, the best way for you to report is is to post it on [github](https://github.com/fieldtrip/fieldtrip/issues) and to contribute a (small) test script that helps us to reproduce the problem.
 {% include markup/end %}

-All functions in the test directory are executed regularly.
-If there are problems with the test scripts, an email sent to the main developers.
+All functions in the test directory are executed regularly using the FieldTrip [dashboard scripts](https://github.com/fieldtrip/dashboard) that are running in a cron job on the [DCCN compute cluster](https://dccn-hpc-wiki.readthedocs.io).
+If there are problems with any of the test scripts, an email is sent to the main developers.

 You can check the results of the test scripts yourself using the **[ft_test](/reference/ft_test)** function like this